arun250/Python-projects/README.md

 8. slot_machine.py -- lucky draw game
 9. turtlegame.py -- Turtle race game using Turtle library (It is fun)
 10. password generator -- It generates passwords using digits, numeric, and special characters.
-11. path-finder.py -- finding a easiest way to acquire simplest path
+11. path-finder.py -- finding the easiest way to acquire the simplest path
-12.
+12. Currency-Converter.py -- currency converter :)